awsdocs/aws-systems-manager-user-guide/doc_source/run-command-walkthroughs.md

 # Run Command Walkthroughs<a name="run-command-walkthroughs"></a>

-The walkthroughs in this section show you how to execute commands with Run Command using either the AWS Command Line Interface or AWS Tools for Windows PowerShell\.
+The walkthroughs in this section show you how to run commands with Run Command using either the AWS Command Line Interface or AWS Tools for Windows PowerShell\.

 **Topics**
 + [Walkthrough: Use the AWS CLI with Run Command](walkthrough-cli.md)